 -

-Job board integration that allows posting to multiple sites simultaneously, increasing your candidate pool
+Job board integration that posts to multiple sites in one action

 -

-These features dramatically reduce sourcing time while improving match quality.
-Indeed, some organisations save up to 5 hours weekly per recruiter on sourcing and outreach.
+These capabilities reduce sourcing time and increase match quality.
+Some organisations report several hours saved per recruiter each week on sourcing and outreach.

 Personalised communication and engagement tracking